Benazir4/Uber_Eats/README.md

 - **Location Intelligence** — Identify top-performing and over-saturated areas
 - **Partner Onboarding Strategy** — Find ideal locations for new restaurant partners
 - **Pricing Optimization** — Discover the price range that maximizes customer satisfaction
-- **Cuisine Performance Analysis** — Uncover high-performing and niche cuisines
+- **Cuisine Performance Analysis** — Uncover high-performing and niche cuisines (both combined and individual)
 - **Product Feature Impact** — Evaluate the effect of online ordering and table booking on ratings
 - **Market Segmentation** — Segment restaurants by pricing, rating, and features
 - **Customer Satisfaction Drivers** — Identify what drives higher ratings